 The broadening of the lines tells us only part of the story about a star’s rotation.
 The broadening depends on the speed of rotation, so the greater the rotation the more broadening we observe.
 But it only depends on the rotational speed relative to us.
 If we happen to view a star along its equator, then we will see a great deal of broadening, however if we view it along its polar axis we won’t see any broadening at all.
 So a small amount of line broadening could be evidence of a slow rotating star, or it could be a fast rotating star that we view near its pole.

 But if a star has a planet that crosses in front of the star from our point of view, then we can determine the tilt of the star.
 To see how this works, imagine a star rotating so the left side rotates toward us and the right side away from us.
 If a planet passes in front of the star from left to right, it will first block light from the left side of the star, meaning we will see more light from the right side.
 Thus we will observe more redshift than blueshift.
 As the planet passes to the right side of the star we will see more blueshift than redshift.

-That change in the Doppler shift of the light during the planet’s crossing is known as the Rossiter-McLaughlin effect, and you can see it in the image below (taken from a paper on the subject).
+That change in the Doppler shift of the light during the planet’s crossing is known as the Rossiter-McLaughlin effect, and you can see it in the image above.
 By observing the specific change in Doppler shift, we can determine the tilt of the star relative to the orbit of the planet.
 Knowing that, we can determine the precise rotation of the star as well.

 By carefully observing starlight we can not only learn about the planets orbiting a star, we can learn more about the star itself.